On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 \begin{proof}[Proof of Lemma~\ref{lemma:bird_time_stationary}~(\ref{RBPP1})] There is a bijection between the atom $(R_i, \a_i)$, the corresponding radial bird $C_i\equiv C_{(R_i,\a_i)}$ and its head $(T_i, H_i)$.
 The proof then follows from the inverse construction of set valued marked Poisson point process from the set process described in \cite[Proposition 10.2.10]{Baccelli-Bartek-Karray}, using the Poisson point process $\Hcal=\sum_{i\in \N}\delta_{(T_i, H_i)}$ of the heads as the background process, see Figure~\ref{figure:BPP-1}. \end{proof} \begin{proof}[Proof of Lemma~\ref{lemma:bird_time_stationary}~(\ref{RBPP2})] Let $t\in \R$ and $S_t:\Ccal(\mathbb{H}^+)\to \Ccal(\mathbb{H}^+)$ be the map defined as $S_t(C):= C-(t, 0)$.
 The particle process $S_t(\Pcal_c)$ is the particle process $\Pcal_c$ shifted by $(t, 0)$, namely

 Under the shift $S_t$, each of the radial bird particles is shifted towards the left along the time axis.
 Using Property~\ref{Obs3}, $S_t(\Pcal_{c})$ has the same distribution as $\Pcal_c$.
 Hence we have time-stationarity of $\Pcal_{c}$.
 Alternatively, the shape of the set valued mark depends only on the height coordinate of the head, not on the time coordinate, see Properties~\ref{Obs2} and ~\ref{Obs3}.
-So the time-stationarity of the radial bird particle process $\Pcal_c$ follows from the time stationarity of the background point process $\Hcal$ corresponding to the heads of the radial bird particles. \end{proof} \begin{remark} Rather than the particle process $\Pcal_{c}$, one can consider the marked point process
+So the time-stationarity of the radial bird particle process $\Pcal_c$ follows from the time stationarity of the head point process $\Hcal$. \end{proof} \begin{remark} Rather than the particle process $\Pcal_{c}$, one can consider the marked point process

 on $\mathbb{H}^+$, with marks on the space of closed sets of $\mathbb{H}^+$.
 It is clear that this Poisson point process is stationary along the time axis as well. \end{remark} \begin{discussion}[\textbf{RBPP: stochastic process on $(\R^+)^{\N}$}] For each $t\in \R$, we can construct a sequence of positive random variables that represent the distances of the stations at time $t$.
 For each atom $(R_i, \a_i)$ of $\tilde{\Phi}=\sum_{i\in \N}\delta_{(R_i, \a_i)}$, let $\xi^t_i:= f((R_i, \a_i),t)$.
 We shall re-order the elements of the sequence $\{\xi^t_i\}_{i\in\N}$ by defining $\xi^t_{(i)}$ to be the distance of the $i$-th closest station at time $t$.
 Formally, for each $t$, we construct the sequence $\xi(t):=\left\{\xi^t_{(k)}\right\}_{k\in \N}$ as